TABLE OF CONTENTS

 Time savings is another advantage since there’s no need to spend hours shopping for the right plan for each member of your household.
 Claims and billing statements are also streamlined.
 In addition, you don’t have to wonder which family member is covered by which network since everyone has access to the same providers.

 The Affordable Care Act aims to ensure that all Louisianans have access to reasonably priced, comprehensive health insurance that costs no more than 10% of your total income.
-According to the Centers for Medicare & Medicaid Services, more than 83,159 state residents are enrolled in Marketplace plans, and 91% qualify for premium tax credits that reduce the total cost.
-When shopping for insurance on the Health Insurance Marketplace, plans are divided into four metallic tiers – bronze, silver, gold, and platinum.
+When shopping for insurance on the Health Insurance Marketplace, plans are divided into four metallic tiers – Bronze, Silver, Gold, and Platinum.

 Medicaid covers 1.7 million adults and children in Louisiana, about 28% of the total population.
 Louisiana is a Medicaid expansion state, meaning no-cost coverage for needy citizens, including pregnant women, low-income parents, and childless adults who earn less than 138% of the Federal Poverty Limit based on household size.
 In addition, Healthy Louisiana is available if you: